EndstoneMC/cpp-example-plugin/README.md

    cmake --build .
    ```

-   This process will compile your code and produce a shared library that Endstone can load.
+   This process will compile your code and produce a shared library that Endstone servers can load.

    **Note: If you wish to build against a specific version of Endstone, you can modify the `GIT_TAG` in
    the `CMakeLists.txt` file to point to the desired tag or commit.**

 4. **Test Your Plugin**

-   Once built, copy the output binary `endstone_cpp_example_plugin.dll` (Windows)
+   Once built, copy the output binary `endstone_example_plugin.dll` (Windows) or `endstone_example_plugin.so` (Linux) to
-   or `endstone_cpp_example_plugin.so` (Linux) to the `plugins` directory of your Endstone server.
-Start the
+   the `plugins` directory of your Endstone server.
+Start the Endstone server and check the logs to ensure your plugin
-   Endstone server and check the logs to ensure your plugin loads and operates as expected.
+   loads and operates as expected.

 ## Documentation